 Bobrovsky stayed hot during the second round, making 92 percent of his saves against a Lightning team he has struggled mightily against since joining the Panthers.

-The problem in the second round was not Bobrovsky — but an offense which grew cold.
+The problem in the second round was not Bobrovsky — but an offense that grew cold.

 Florida only scored three goals in a four-game series sweep against its cross-state rival.